 Consider going abroad with a reputable program that takes the time to train, place and support their volunteer.

-Are you a working professional with the option to work remotely?
-Check out Venture with Impact, a social enterprise that arranges skills-based volunteering for professionals abroad.
+If you’re a working professional with the option to work remotely check out Venture with Impact, a social enterprise that arranges skills-based volunteering for professionals abroad.

 DON’T be put off by a program fee.